ViniciusSperia/product-catalog/README.md

 - Swagger documentation strategy (with selective `@Schema`)
 - Soft delete design and filtering only active data
 - Integration testing with isolated H2 and TestRestTemplate
+- Wishlist modules using transactional service logic and authorization
+- Best practices for one-to-many relationships with filtering

+---

+## New Enhancements

+- ✅ `@Builder` added to `Product` for streamlined object creation in tests
+- ✅ Wishlist feature fully implemented: add, list, and remove items securely
+- ✅ Wishlist integration tests using real endpoints and assertions
+- ✅ Soft delete respected across all product references
+- ✅ Transactional annotation added to prevent EntityManager issues

 ---